 The report explains the main scientific aspects related to climate change and presents the last available figures in this field.
 The notion of ICT is introduced and the link with Climate Change is well detailed.

 The recommendation approved by the last SG2 in September 2013 highlights the fact that ITU-D should develop guidelines, best practices for the purpose of implementing national policies and related measures to facilitate the use of ICT to combat climate change challenges.
-In addition, a support is necessary to help countries invest more in meteorology monitoring services in order to prevent extreme events that could be devastating as better prediction would costs relatively little and helps reduce the carnage caused by floods, droughts and tropical cyclones.
+In addition, a support is necessary to help member states invest more in meteorology monitoring services in order to prevent extreme events that could be devastating as better prediction would costs relatively little and helps reduce the carnage caused by floods, droughts and tropical cyclones.
 It is also recommended that a program be developed based on real figures showing the effect of reduced energy consumption and the benefit of ICT.
 Innovative ICT-enabled strategies to tackle climate change adaptation and mitigation on the long-term should be promoted as well as more robust, affordable and reliable green ICT operating in difficult meteorological conditions (hot weather, high humidity…).

 Administrations, sector members and stakeholders are invited to consider the following text showing some modifications compared to the initial text as proposed by SG2.
 Those modifications are in line with the objectives of the proposal of the continuation of Question 24/2 for the new ITU-D study period 2014-2018.
 Therefore, France kindly invites Com-ITU to take into account this proposal and to adopt the text below as an European Common Proposal for the next WDTC in 2014.